virinchi123/vedika/docs/api-reference.md

 ### POST /service-providers

 Creates a service provider.
-Email addresses are normalized to lowercase, and blank optional strings become `null`.
+Email addresses are normalized to lowercase, blank optional strings become `null`, and `commissionRate` accepts any numeric percentage from `0` to `100` inclusive.

 - Auth: bearer access token required
 - Request body: